You are viewing a free preview of this lesson.

 | Intervening obstacle | A barrier that makes migration more difficult or costly |

 International migration is a defining feature of the 21st century, driven by the same globalisation processes that have integrated economies, communications and transport networks.
 Understanding migration requires grasping its multiple dimensions — voluntary vs forced, internal vs international, temporary vs permanent, regular vs irregular — and applying theoretical frameworks such as Lee's push-pull model, Ravenstein's laws and Wallerstein's world-systems theory.
-With over 281 million international migrants and 110 million forcibly displaced people, migration is one of the most significant and contested issues in global politics, directly shaping debates about sovereignty, identity and belonging that form the core of this topic.
+With over 281 million international migrants and 110 million forcibly displaced people, migration is one of the most significant and contested issues in global politics.
+Crucially, globalisation has not delivered free movement of people: the gap between near-frictionless capital flows and tightly policed human movement is the tension that runs through every later lesson on sovereignty, identity and belonging.